ublue-os/website/docs/faq.md

     Rebasing between images will not affect your installed applications, those are handled by Flatpak.

+## Isn't this just another immutable Linux distribution?

+Fedora Silverblue, Kinoite, Sericea, and many other projects are all often called immutable Linux distributions.
+We think that it is a misleading term with the connotation of the end user losing their power.
+To us, the ideas espoused by so-called immutable distributions mean increased stability through separating the stable core from the programs added by the user.
+The existence of Universal Blue proves that that stable core is not unchangeable.

+Universal Blue is not really even a distribution, it's more a community seeking to augment Fedora Silverblue and it's peers,and giving you the tools to do it too.

 ## Why are you making another distro?

 This isn't a distribution, you can always rebase back to Fedora without reinstalling.